Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

-The purpose of this work is to develop a new RL structure to address these challenges.
-To pave the way for this, we will first introduce a principled RL formulation for large-scale population systems, regardless of the population size.
+To overcome the presented challenges, we propose a new kernel parameterization technique that will serve as a foundational element for developing a novel RL architecture.
+To facilitate this, we will first introduce a principled RL formulation that accounts for large-scale population systems, regardless of their size.